klimgeran/xymbassadors/Community_Sentiment_Report_Chinese_Community.md

 I think you should appeal Symbol more at the forefront of the brand.
 Most people don't know much about Symbol, and even if they know it, they probably take it kind of a subordinate to Bitcoin Cash, Ethereum Classic, etc. There are people who don't even know what Symbol is.

-* “NEM”而不是 XYM ，但你應該使用“NEM”而不是 XYM
+* “NEM”而不是 XYM ，但你應該使用“NEM”而不是 XYM。

 You should have used "NEM" instead of XYM